browner12/mailer/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package provides a convenient consistent way to send emails from your Laravel application.
+This package provides a convenient and consistent way to send emails from your Laravel application.

 ## Install